Quick navigation:

 Skim checklist: start your photo playbook today

-- Add your default capture spot, angles, and Yummify presets.
+• Add your capture spot, angles, and Yummify presets.

-- Paste in before/after examples with a note on performance.
+• Paste in before/after examples with performance notes.

 Next: Encourage the reader to start a simple one-page ‘AI photo playbook’ document today and add to it each time they run a new photo workflow.

-Summary: Section 5 shifts the mindset from a one-time photo refresh to a sustainable AI visual system, outlining key elements of a photo playbook, proposing a simple weekly-monthly-seasonal rhythm, and encouraging operators to start documenting what works today.
+Summary: Section 5 shifts the mindset from a one-time photo refresh to a sustainable AI visual system.
+It outlines key elements of a photo playbook.
+It proposes a simple weekly-monthly-seasonal rhythm.
+It encourages operators to start documenting what works today.

 Next steps